5 PRD Templates for Product and Agency Teams

 Everything developers need to know about product requirements documents.

-The real reason most side projects die — and it's not bad code.
+The real reason software projects overrun budget, and why it is not bad code.